codingMustache/codingMustache/README.md

 ## Joke of the Day

-Have you heard about corduroy pillows?
-They're making headlines!
+What is bread's favorite number?
+Leaven.

 ## Daily Trivia

-The internet domain .fm is the country-code top-level domain for which Pacific Ocean island nation?
+America Online (AOL) started out as which of these online service providers?
- 1. Micronesia
+ 1. CompuServe
- 2. Tuvalu
+ 2. Prodigy
- 3. Marshall Islands
+ 3. GEnie
- 4. Fiji
+ 4. Quantum Link

 <details>
   <summary>Answer</summary>
-  Micronesia
+  Quantum Link
 </details>